KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 endif ()
 ```

+#### Create tic-tac-toe.cpp Input File

-Then we create our input file for the application and call it `tic-tac-toe.cpp`.
+Create the input file for the application and call it `tic-tac-toe.cpp`.

-We add an empty main function:
+Add an empty main function:

 ```
 int main()